 The Mungana deposit is hosted within the Chillagoe Formation north of Chillagoe.
-The Mungana orebody consists of high-grade zinc-rich polymetallic skarn-related mineralisation (Photograph 90), which appears to be overprinted by low-grade gold ore related to gold veining in a porphyry system.
+The Mungana orebody consists of high-grade zinc-rich polymetallic skarn-related mineralisation (Photograph 91), which appears to be overprinted by low-grade gold ore related to gold veining in a porphyry system.
 Some of the gold ore that has been mined to access the base metal mineralisation has been stockpiled for future processing.
-The Mungana underground mine (Photograph 91), 15 km northwest of Chillagoe, commenced production in September 2008 and ceased in April 2012, when Kagara Mining appointed voluntary administrators.
+The Mungana underground mine (Photograph 92) is located 15 km northwest of Chillagoe.
+This polymetallic underground mine has had a complex history of mining and ownership.
+The most recent activity involved Kagara Mining Limited which commenced production at the Mungana underground mine in September 2008 and ceased in April 2012, when Kagara Mining appointed voluntary administrators.
 Construction of a concentrator at Mungana, designed to treat 650 000 t of polymetallic ore per year, commenced in May 2008 but was suspended in late 2008 because of the global financial crisis.
 As a result, the Mungana ore was trucked to Mount Garnet.
+Some of the gold ore that was mined to access the base metal mineralisation was stockpiled for future processing.
 At 5 September 2012 the indicated resource was 44 000 t at 10.5 g/t Zn, 0.1% Pb, 1.9% Cu, 0.9 g/t Au and 124 g/t Ag.
-The Griffiths Hill copper zone immediately east of the Red Dome open cut (Photograph 92) at Mungana was discovered in 2010.
+The Griffiths Hill copper zone immediately east of the Red Dome open cut (Photograph 93) at Mungana was discovered in 2010.
 This deposit includes a small inferred zinc resource of 50 000 t at 6.9% Zn, 0.3% Cu and 12.0 g/t Ag.
 Plans for a decline from the Mungana underground mine are currently on hold.
-On the 4th of August 2014, Mungana Goldmines Limited completed the acquisition of Kagara's Chillagoe gold and zinc assets in North Queensland.
+On the 4th of August 2014, Mungana Goldmines Limited completed the acquisition of Kagara Mining's Chillagoe gold and zinc assets in North Queensland.
+Mungana Goldmines Limited changed its name to Atherton Resources Limited and was delisted following the takeover by Auctus Chillagoe Pty Limited at the end of 2015.

 The King Vol ore body is another skarn deposit hosted within the Chillagoe Formation north of Chillagoe and the Munguna deposit.
 This deposit also comprises high-grade zinc-rich polymetallic skarn-related mineralisation.
 Kagara Mining had scheduled production from the King Vol deposit, 23 km northwest of Mungana.
-Kagara Mining had completed extension and in-fill drilling at King Vol (Photograph 93).
-The current resource includes a probable reserve of 1.3 Mt at 11.2% Zn, 0.7% Cu and an inferred resource
+Kagara Mining had completed extension and in-fill drilling at

-Photograph 90: Skarn breccia with zinc-rich polymetallic mineralisation from Mungana mine.
+Photograph 91: Skarn breccia with zinc-rich polymetallic mineralisation from Mungana mine.

-Photograph 91: Drilling the underground zinc ore body at Mungana mine.
+Photograph 92: Drilling the underground zinc ore body at Mungana mine.

-Photograph 92: Portal of Mungana underground zinc mine.
+Photograph 93: Portal of Mungana underground zinc mine.

-Photograph 93: Silicified breccia with minor sulphides from King Vol drilling.
+Photograph 94: Silicified breccia with minor sulphides from King Vol drilling.

-of 2.0 Mt at 14% Zn and 0.8% Cu.
-No further work was carried out on this deposit since Kagara Mining went into liquidation.
+King Vol (Photograph 94).
+The earlier resource figures (in 2014) included a probable reserve of 1.3 Mt at 11.2% Zn, 0.7% Cu and an inferred resource of 2.0 Mt at 14% Zn and 0.8% Cu.
+No further work was carried out on this deposit before Kagara Mining went into liquidation.
 Mungana Goldmines Limited acquired this deposit from Kagara in August 2014.
+In late 2015 Auctus Chillagoe Pty Limited acquired this deposit following the takeover from Atherton Resources Limited.
 In January 2015 Mungana Goldmines reported that King Vol has a combined (indicated and inferred) resource of 2.99 Mt at 11.9% Zn, 0.6% Pb, 0.8% Cu and 29.9 g/t Ag.
+The most recent evaluation drilling is expected to result in a new resource estimate.
+A program of shallow drilling also intersected shallow, thick, oxide-dominant zinc mineralisation that was intersected up to 400 m north along strike of the current King Vol Resource boundary.